Encarnacion, Chicago's poor defense boost Indians to 9-6 win | WHIZ News

-CLEVELAND (AP) — Edwin Encarnacion homered and had four RBIs, and the Cleveland Indians took advantage of Chicago’s leaky defense to score five times in the fifth inning, beating the White Sox 9-6 on Monday.
+CLEVELAND (AP) — The Cleveland Indians took advantage of their extra chances Monday.

-Encarnacion tied the game in the fifth with a three-run bloop double.
-Yonder Alonso’s double drove in the go-ahead run later in the inning and Encarnacion hit a leadoff homer in the seventh.
+Edwin Encarnacion homered and had four RBIs, and the Indians capitalized on three errors to score five times in the fifth inning for a 9-6 win over the Chicago White Sox.

 Cleveland trailed 5-2 going into the fifth, but errors by catcher Alfredo Gonzalez, shortstop Tim Anderson and second baseman Yoan Moncada made three of the runs unearned.